-We assessed the association between categorical alcohol consumption through two approaches using 5 models.
-Across all the 5 models, no significant associations are found for alcohol consumption 0-0.5 drinks per week, 0.5-2 drinks per week compared to 0 drinks per week.
-For the category >2 drinks per week, the first approach yields a HR of 1.57 (95% CI, 1.29, 1.91) in the crude model and 1.25 (95% CI, 1.00, 1.54) in the fully-adjusted model.
+We assessed the association between categorical alcohol consumption through two approaches using five models.
+Across all the five models, no significant associations are found for alcohol consumption of 0-0.5 drinks per week and 0.5-2 drinks per week compared to 0 drinks per week.
+For the category >2 drinks per week, the first approach yields an HR of 1.57 (95% CI, 1.29, 1.91) in the crude model and 1.25 (95% CI, 1.00, 1.54) in the fully-adjusted model.
 Following the second approach, the estimated HR is 1.15 (95% CI, 0.94, 1.39) in the crude model and is 1.24 (95% CI, 1.00, 1.55) in the fully-adjusted model.
-When assessing the association between continuous alcohol consumption and hazard from cancer death, all the 5-model yield very similar results.
+All the five models yield very similar results for the association between continuous alcohol consumption and the hazard of cancer death.
 The point estimates are around 1.03 and are of marginal significance.

 To test the sensitivity of the findings to the model specification, we performed logistic regressions and Poisson regressions.
-The findings are consistent with the findings from the Cox regressions.
-Only group with >2 drinks per week demonstrated statistically significant association with death from cancer.
-The odds ratio from the fully-adjusted logistic regression is 1.29 (95% CI, 1.02, 1.63) and the incidence rate ratio from the fully-adjusted Poisson regression is 1.24 (95% CI 1.00, 1.55).
-Like the beforementioned Cox regressions, The continuous alcohol consumption demonstrated weak associations with death from cancer in the fully-adjusted logistic regression (95% OR = 1.03, 95% CI, 1.01, 1.04) and fully-adjusted Poisson regression (IRR = 1.02, 95% CI, 1.01, 1.09).
+The results are consistent with the findings from the Cox regressions.
+Only the group with >2 drinks per week demonstrated a statistically significant association with death from cancer.
+The odds ratio from the fully-adjusted logistic regression is 1.29 (95% CI, 1.02, 1.63), and the incidence rate ratio from the fully-adjusted Poisson regression is 1.24 (95% CI 1.00, 1.55).
+Like the beforementioned Cox regressions, the continuous alcohol consumption demonstrated weak associations with death from cancer in the fully-adjusted logistic regression (OR = 1.03, 95% CI, 1.01, 1.04) and fully-adjusted Poisson regression (IRR = 1.02, 95% CI, 1.01, 1.09).

 Table 2.
 Association between alcohol intake and hazard of death from cancer in overall NHANES II (N=9190).